Skip to main content

 Storage Management and RAID Options

-Synology's storage management shines through its Synology Hybrid RAID (SHR) technology, which automatically optimizes storage efficiency when using drives of different sizes.
-This feature particularly benefits small businesses that may add storage incrementally over time.
+Synology Hybrid RAID (SHR) is one of DSM's most practical features.
+It automatically optimizes storage efficiency when using drives of different sizes, which is helpful for small businesses that add storage incrementally over time.

 Traditional RAID options (0, 1, 5, 6, 10) remain available for businesses with specific performance or redundancy requirements.
 The system supports 3.5-inch and 2.5-inch SATA drives, providing flexibility for capacity and performance optimization.